 Growing businesses must set cogent passwords that protect the organization.
 Essentially, companies that rely on interconnected applications and software programs, like emails, cloud storage, and SaaS facilities, must take password protection seriously.
 Every application your employees use can risk your business’s cybersecurity, especially if the employees set common or weak passwords.

 Password breaches have become relatively common in recent years.
-Research shows that human error causes most password breaches, including setting a weak password, frequently changing passwords, sharing credentials, and using inadequate methods for storing passwords.
+Research shows that human error causes most password breaches, including setting a weak or commonly used password, frequently changing passwords, sharing credentials, and using inadequate methods for storing passwords.

 Businesses must take comprehensive measures to follow the NIST password guidelines.
 It is vital to stay informed about the updated password recommendations and create a system to abide by these procedures.
 Companies can also carry out comprehensive training sessions to ensure their teams know the steps they need to take to optimize security in their operations.
 Moreover, companies can leverage password managers and integrate encryption techniques to certify increased security.